Duwamish Tribe files new lawsuit in bid for federal recognition

 “The … Duwamish Tribe is not an entity that is descended from any of the tribal entities that were signatory to the Treaty of Point Elliott,” Boldt found.
 “The citizens comprising the … Duwamish Tribe have not maintained an organized tribal structure in a political sense.”

-Evaluators at the Department of Interior also consistently found that the tribe did not meet all the criteria to be recognized as an Indian tribe — in particular, maintenance of continuous governmental authority since before treaty making with the U.S.
+Evaluators at the Department of Interior also consistently found that the tribe did not meet all the criteria to be recognized as an Indian tribe — in particular, maintenance of continuous governmental authority since before treaty-making with the U.S.

 Federal recognition is more than acknowledgement of Indian heritage.
 Recognition of a tribal group as a government opens the door to federal benefits; required government-to-government consultation, and privileges including operation of Las Vegas-style casinos.